How insurance companies handle medical conditions

 - Share your medical background.

 In most cases, the starting point for getting a policy from one of these specialists is filling out a simple questionnaire about your medical history and current condition.
 These are often multiple-choice.
 They are effortless to fill in and intended to give the insurer a clear picture of how your condition affects you and your needs.

 What questions do I need to answer and ask?

-Armed with this information, the provider will be in a position to match your needs to the right policy.
+Armed with this information, the provider can match your needs to the right policy.
 They might ask to talk through various options directly with you as they perhaps ask a few more supplementary questions, all to get you the best possible cover.

 What will my insurance cover?

 You can find specialist travel insurance for over 70s and pre-existing medical conditions for any trip you plan – overseas or domestically, a traditional beach holiday or city break, a cruise or a worldwide tour.

 And in the current circumstances, you can also get cover for any cancellations or mishaps related to COVID-19.
 For example, if you test positive before your trip and have to travel, or if you catch the virus while you are away and have to self-isolate before returning home, which can play havoc with your travel plans.

 But most importantly of all, if you are over 70 and have a medical condition, your policy will cover you for specific medical treatments and interventions related to that condition.